fusioncharts/dev_centre_docs/upgrading/changed-behavior.md

 Click [here](/chart-guide/chart-configurations/legend#set-the-legend-position) to know more.

+## Decouple Scrollbar from Axis

+FusionCharts XT suite now allows you to decouple the scrollbar from the axes.
+Earlier, the scrollbar was always coupled with the X-axis.
+Now, a new attribute `scrollPosition` has been introduced, which lets you position the scrollbar independently of the X-axis.

+- In charts where the X-axis is located at the bottom or the top (as in a column chart), you can set the value of the `scrollPosition` attribute to `top` or `bottom`.

+- In charts where the X-axis is located to the left or the right (as in a bar chart), you can set the value of the `scrollPosition` attribute to `left` or `right`.

 ## Height of Navigation Bar in Treemap After Drill Down

 In Treemaps, you can now set a custom height to the navigation bar after drill down, using the `navigationBarHeight` attribute.
 Earlier the navigation bar would expand when you drilled down.
 The chart has been optimized to prevent that issue.